 A survey of small businesses found that more than 50% of annual revenues were generated from repeat customers.
 They also found repeat customers spend 67% more than new ones.

-Now is the time to nurture your customer base by crafting experiences that build customer loyalty and create unwavering brand advocates.
+Now is the time to nurture your customer base by planning experiences that build customer loyalty and create unwavering brand advocates.
 (Cue amazing customer appreciation events that delight, retain, and expand your customer base.)

 So, how do you build an effective customer event marketing program that keeps your customers coming back for more?
 We chatted with five transformational marketers who understand the power of event marketing in deepening customer love and producing event ROI and continuous revenue opportunities for their business.
 Check out why they embrace producing events for customers and how they help their customers continue to shine.